PamilerinId/fp-sales-agent-proj/README.md

 .env file should be gitignored!
-*Forgot to add
+#### Forgot to add
-Having MYSQL installed on your system create a db with these params:
+Having MYSQL installed on your system, create a db with these params:
-Name: salestracker
+* Name: salestracker
-User: bApp
+* User: bApp
-Password: link1234
+* Password: link1234

 ## Frontend(Client)
 Readme in Frontend folder.